storj/design-docs/20240129-satellite-managed-encryption.md

 A downside to this as compared to Google's Secret Manager is that it is more expensive and more cumbersome to manage.
 Also, we already use GCP and it is more convenient to use one more service.

 ## Open Questions
-How to securely configure the satellite with the encryption master key or credentials to access Secrets Manager?
+* How to securely configure the satellite with the encryption master key or credentials to access Secrets Manager?
+* How to securely back up and/or rotate the master key?

 ## Out of scope